-- 15 credits in 500 and 600-level IE courses (see the course catalog)
+- 14 credits in 500 and 600-level industrial engineering courses (see the course catalog)

-- Continuous registration in IE 501 (graduate seminar)
+- Continuous registration in IE 501 (graduate seminar) throughout graduate program

 The Department of Industrial and Manufacturing Systems Engineering has research programs in Advanced Manufacturing, Human Factors & Ergonomics, Operations Research & Analytics, and Systems Engineering & Engineering Management.

 probability, and statistics.